bayareawebpro/laravel-multistep-forms/README.md

 Define a callback to fired **after** a step has been validated.
 Step Number or * for all.

-> Return a response from this hook to return early before validation occours.
+> Return a response from this hook to return early before the form step is incremented.

 `onStep($step, Closure $closure)`